-Seven Purple Tigers are Freiburg Germany’s indie rock act for the ages.
-Formed in 2015 by American frontman Austin Horn and German lead guitarist Philip Dyszy in Krakow, Poland, the quartet is launching into the scene with their own brand of high-energy, pop-infused indie rock music.
+Seven Purple Tigers are Freiburg Germany’s indie glam act for the ages.
+Formed in 2015 by American singer Austin Horn and German lead guitarist Philip Dyszy in Krakow, Poland, the quartet is launching into the scene with their own brand of high-energy, pop-infused indie rock music.
 Combining a unique sound with an exciting stage show, Seven Purple Tigers bring their A-game to both the stage and the studio.

 Fast friends from the start, the duo began to craft a unique musical style combining their diverse set of influences, some shared and others novel.
 By the end of July, 2016, The P.A.
-System had written over 30 songs, and Horn and Dyszy, now bonded as brothers, had long since decided that the band ought to continue past the end of their year abroad.
+System had written over 30 songs, and Horn and Dyszy, now bonded as siblings, had long since decided that the band ought to continue past the end of their year abroad.
 The only obstacle standing in their way was an inevitable year apart.

-After Krakow ended, Phil returned to Germany and Austin to the states to finish out the last year of his university studies.
+After Krakow ended, Phil returned to Germany and Austin to the states to finish out the last year of their university studies.
 Albeit with difficulty, the two continued writing songs together, exchanging ideas and keeping the band alive despite being an ocean apart.
 Throughout this time, both honed their musical skills so as to be better once reunited.

 The band continued performing throughout the summer as The P.A.
 System, landing gigs at the Come Together Festival and at Zelt Musik Festival in Freiburg.
 In August, the band came to a jarring discovery: someone had already released music under the name “The P.A.
 System.”
 Rather than fighting this, Horn and Dyszy decided it was a golden opportunity to change their name before heading into the studio in November.